PegasisForever/keep_keyboard_popup_menu/README.md

 <img src="https://raw.githubusercontent.com/PegasisForever/keep_keyboard_popup_menu/master/example/screenshots/1.gif" width="200"/>

-# How Does It work?
+# How Does It Work?

 Unlike the popup menu created by [`PopupMenuButton`](https://api.flutter.dev/flutter/material/PopupMenuButton-class.html), which works by pushing a new route to the navigator and causes the soft keyboard to hide, the popup